Skip to Content

 • The chewy bars are budget-friendly and you end up with a lot to share.

-• You can wrap up the individual cookies to put in the kid’s lunch boxes or keep in the freezer and pull out one-at-a-time.
+• You can wrap up the individual cookies to put in the kid’s lunch boxes or keep them in the freezer and pull them out one at a time.

 • It can be a special dessert with a scoop of vanilla ice cream and a drizzle of chocolate sauce.